stevehook/stevehook.github.com/_drafts/2018-07-24-javascript-spread.md

     };

 Because this would alter the original state as well as returning the 'right' answer.
-Instead we need to a fresh copy of our state modify it and return that.
+Instead we need to create a fresh copy of our state, modify it and return the modified copy.

 ## Using `Object.assign` to clone and modify
 `Object.assign` allows us to fairly cleanly copy and modify an object.